lukelbd/climate-benchmarks/README.md

 Note that using the NCL feature `setfileoption("nc", "Format", "LargeFile")` made **neglibile** difference in final wall-clock time.
 Also note there are no options to improve large file processing, and the official recommendation is to split files up by level or time.
 See [this NCL talk post](https://www.ncl.ucar.edu/Support/talk_archives/2011/2636.html) and [this stackoverflow post](https://stackoverflow.com/questions/44474507/read-large-netcdf-data-by-ncl).

 ## Python
+Python is the high-level, expressive, programming language that is quickly becoming the favorite of academics and data scientists everywhere.
+The two primary tools offered by Python for reading NetCDF files is

 ## MATLAB
 MATLAB (MAtrix LABoratory) is a tried-and-tested, proprietary, high-level data